LudivineClement/LudivineClement/README.md

 - 📚 I’m currently learning *TypeScript* and *Next.js*

-- ✨ Fun fact: In both #pastry and #webdevelopment, I've learned that attention to detail is key.
-Just as a misplaced comma can be critical in #code, an extra spoonful of sugar can ruin a cake! 👩‍💻🍰😜 #PastriesLove
+- ✨ Fun fact: When I'm not diving into the world of web development, I like to relax by watching crime documentaries.
+Nothing like a good mystery to sharpen the mind! 😱👤🔪 #TrueCrimeLovers

 <br/>